esikm/Pillow/docs/reference/ImageGrab.rst

-.. py:module:: PIL.ImageGrab
+.. py:module:: PIL2.ImageGrab
-.. py:currentmodule:: PIL.ImageGrab
+.. py:currentmodule:: PIL2.ImageGrab

 :py:mod:`ImageGrab` Module (macOS and Windows only)
 ===================================================

-The :py:mod:`ImageGrab` module can be used to copy the contents of the screen or the clipboard to a PIL image memory.
+The :py:mod:`ImageGrab` module can be used to copy the contents of the screen or the clipboard to a PIL2 image memory.

 .. note:: The current version works on macOS and Windows only.

 .. versionadded:: 1.1.3

-.. py:function:: PIL.ImageGrab.grab(bbox=None)
+.. py:function:: PIL2.ImageGrab.grab(bbox=None)

     Take a snapshot of the screen.
 The pixels inside the bounding box are returned as an "RGB" image on Windows or "RGBA" on macOS.